The Yard Milkshake Bar Update | Shark Tank Season 11

 Mark, however, decides to go for equity in just the new franchises.
 He offers $400,000 for 25% equity, and they manage to haggle him down to just 22% of new locations.

 We have great news to share in The Yard update!
-Today, The Yard milkshake bar has franchised a LOT of new stores.
+Since Shark Tank, The Yard has franchised a LOT of new stores and has surpassed $3 million in annual revenue.

-Which seems to be a real possibility, because they have a massive following on social media.
-If we learn anything more about this company, we will be sure to let you know!
+If we learn anything more about a The Yard update, we will be sure to let you know!

 For even more on companies and products, be sure to stop by our Season 11 products page!